oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 2. In the **Add component pane**, expand *Roles*, and click *New*.

 3. In the **Title** field, enter *Requester*, and click *Create*.

-Notice how the role is now listed on the page and the Roles tab shows 1.
+		Notice how the role is now listed on the page and the Roles tab shows.

 4. Click the *Open now* link or select the role from the Roles page to open it.